 Why use the consensual approach?

-The consensual approach provides an important tool for measuring progress in reducing multi-dimensional poverty (target 1.2).
+provides an important tool for measuring progress in reducing multi-dimensional poverty (target 1.2).
 It covers all the different domains of poverty (food, health, education, housing and household goods, services, activities, social obligations etc) using nationally specific standards as set by that society (1.2 and 1.2.1).
 The method produces poverty measurement for men, women and children, as well as at the household level (1.2.2).
 It helps identify the causes of poverty by providing analysis by socio-economic and geographical variables of overall poverty and for the different domains of poverty and the degree of severity of poverty.
 This helps identify targeted policy interventions as well as overall policy programmes.